You’re going to need some coffee to go with this post…. cause nothing goes better with vegan maple bar donuts than coffee. In my opinion that is.

 So these are by no means the prettiest maple bars ever.
 I neglected to take their shapes seriously, something I’ll never do again, and they ended up a having a little more character than I’d like.

-They’re just special that’s all, but you guys don’t mind that do you?
-Actually, I think the uglier and less perfect foods are always the ones that taste the best, or at least that seems to be the case with these.
+They’re just special that’s all, but you don’t mind that do you?
+Actually, I think uglier, less perfect foods are always the ones that taste the best.
+At least, that seems to be the case with these.
 Don’t worry, what they lack in cosmetic perfection they make up for with outstanding flavor.
+The vegan maple glaze for these is drool-worthy.

-Pure maple syrup is something that you can’t get here, or at least not on a consistent basis, so when I made these with some of the maple extract that I’ve been rationing it was really exciting to the gang.
-It’s pretty insane how fast they disappeared and now they are on the top of the list for things I need to repeat.
+Pure maple syrup is something that is optional.
+For that real, donut shop style, vegan maple bar donut taste I made these with some of the maple extract.
+It’s pretty insane how fast they disappeared and now they are on the top of the list of recipes that I think you have to try!

 - 1 tablespoon active dry yeast